Wednesday, October 27, 2010

 ALEC: Great!

 Alec delivers this last line mockingly.
-That’s all it takes with this craven coven, to say the word “great!’ one too many times because you’re a bit nervous in meeting these wonderful people your barely new girlfriend is always prattling on about.
+That’s all it takes with this craven coven, to say the word “great!’ one too many times because you’re a bit nervous in meeting these wonderful people your new girlfriend is always prattling on about.

 HOWIE: I'm in the greeting cards business.
 I work for Wendy's brother-in-law.